-The pension is provided from the registered pension scheme or from an insurance company selected by the scheme administrator.
+The pension is provided fromthe registered pension scheme or froman insurance company selected by the scheme administrator.
 A scheme pension may be guaranteed for a certain term not exceeding 10 years.
 So if the member dies before that term has ended, the scheme pension will continue to be paid regardless of the end of the guarantee period, but to another person or to the deceased’s estate.
 The 10-year

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.